mskcc/mutation-signatures/README.md

 ### Confidence Intervals ###

-In order to calculate the confidence intervals on mutational signatures, resample a maf file (with replacement) 1000 times thusly:
+In order to calculate the (1 s.d.) confidence intervals on mutational signatures, resample a maf file (with replacement) 1000 times thusly:

     ./sigsig.R input.maf 1000 input.resamp.maf